Kumovis steps up medical 3D printing efforts

 Martin Herzmann had already pointed out before: “Thanks to our unique medical 3D printing system, we can finally bring the additive manufacturing of individualized medical devices to where it will benefit patients, but also physicians and medical technicians most – directly to the point of care.”
 Deep tech organization Hello Tomorrow recognized the potential of Kumovis technologies too by naming the start-up one of the six finalists in the Industry 4.0 path of its Global Challenge.

 For Kumovis, the year started both eventful and promising.
-To find promising starting points for joint projects in medical 3D printing, we recommend getting in touch with us via the contact form on this website.
-We look forward to your ideas and exciting discussions.
+To find promising starting points for joint projects in medical 3D printing, feel free to get in touch.
+Kumovis is looking forward to sharing ideas on what medical innovations could bring outstanding benefits to the patients.